Black-necked grebe: Etymology

 "Black-necked grebe" has been designated the official name by the International Ornithological Committee (IOC).
 Both common names for this species refer to features visible when the bird is in its breeding plumage; in such plumage, it has an all-black neck and a spray of golden plumes on each side of its head.
 The name "eared grebe" is nearly a century older than the name "black-necked grebe".
-The latter was first used in 1912 by Ernst Hartert, in an effort to bring the common name of the species in line with its scientific name.
+The latter was first used in 1912 by Ernst Hartert, in an effort to bring the common name of the species in line with its scientific name, and/or to avoid the long history of confusion between the vernacular name "eared" with the scientific name of the horned grebe Podiceps auritus (auritus, Latin, 'eared').
 The name "eared grebe" is still used in North America to refer to this bird.